JiaoMaMa/Family-Tree/README.md

 # Family-Tree
 Java, course’s final project, independent idea, collaborated implementation
+//Written by: Coco Kneer, Destiney Zhu, Melory So

 •	This program helps to identify the title of your family member to solve the awkward situation in Chinese family reunion when you don’t know how to address your relative due to the complicated naming system